pivotal/docs-tap/vs-extension/using-the-extension.hbs.md

 # Use Tanzu Developer Tools for Visual Studio

+> **Note** This extension is in the beta stage of development.

 This topic describes how to use Tanzu Developer Tools for Visual Studio.

-> **Note** This extension is currently in the beta stage of development.

 ## <a id="apply-workload"></a> Apply a workload